 Cascade Falls Trail Distance

-Cascade Falls trail is a 1.4 miles long out and back hike.
+Cascade Falls Trail is a 1.4-mile-long out-and-back hike.
 The trail is easy to navigate and goes directly to Cascade Falls and then back.

 Cascade Falls trail mostly travels through a forest and ends at the Cascade Falls viewpoint where hikers can see the Cascade Creek soar down a tall cliff.